d3/d3-shape/README.md

 var series = stack(data);
 ```

-The resulting *series* array has one element per fruit.
-Each series has one point per month, and each point has a lower and upper value:
+The resulting array has one element per *series*.
+Each series has one point per month, and each point has a lower and upper value defining the baseline and topline:

 ```js
 [